 …The DNA test ‘helps us understand we’re not all from one special place, which is really peculiar to America,’ Devor said.
 ‘Because we’re all from different areas, with different ideas that come with that ethnic culture.
 What makes America great is we have all those cultures combined.’

 …Foeman, who is African American — and genetically more than one-quarter European, as she now knows — would like to test as many people as she can. … Most of all, she’d like to get everyone talking.’ *

 ( * By Susan Surluga.
 “To Bring a Divided Country Together, Start With a Little Spit.
 Washington Post Online.
 [Online] December 24, 2016. washingtonpost.com.
 Click To View )

 It is time to stop defining individual American citizens by false and inaccurate racial stereotypes.
 It is time to admit that we must all address the racialism embedded in our personal language and minds.
 We are all one humanity and all Earthlings under the same Sun in our vast Universe.

 Once an Individual is defined as an American Citizen, there is no need to discriminate further for any purpose.

 (Not only are we mixed in racial terms, but in fact, we are all of the same race…the single human race.
 Science now suggests that the only difference is based on our region of development.
 For example, skin color is determined by the degree of sun intensity in a particular region.
 Over time, exposure to the intense sun’s infrared light effects the DNA of the people in the region causing them to have darker skin than people in regions of less sun intensity.
 For this reason, we can determine a person’s region of development by their DNA which is affected by environmental conditions and not by a separate race designation.
 Biologically we are all of the same race.
 We are, in fact, one people from different locations on Earth.
-Click here to read the scientific facts that support this information.)

 Written by Waylon Allen,